 August is overflow time (and I’m talking tomatoes, not hurricanes).

+Out on the Rockaways artist Frank Meuschke‘s beach farm is pumping out tomatoes — at least until Irene pays a visit; then Frank may be pumping out the beach farm.
 Sitting around a picnic table a few feet from the allotment we ate his Brandywines and Black Russians warm from the vine with burrata and torn up basil.
 Later, under a harvest moon, the sound of surf pounding the hidden beach drifted over us.
 Frank and his wife Betsy Alwin turn the tomato crop that they can’t eat into sauce as fast as they can.

 At farmers markets the tables are sagging in the middle under piles of heirlooms.
 I buy massive beefsteaks and stuff them with dill, mint and rice and drizzle an unholy amount of olive oil over the lot.
 I stuff others with chanterelles and make a red wine jus.